Online Tutor For English

 Mary: Okay.
 See you then.

-plan: noun. program (in this conversation)
+plan: noun.
+A program in this conversation

-treadmill: noun. an exercise device
+treadmill: noun.
+An exercise device

-gym suite: compound noun. a two-piece clothes we wear when exercising
+gym suite: compound noun.
+A two-piece clothes we wear when exercising

 I'm doing fine.
 I am doing fine: I am okay.
 My performance is satisfactory, good enough.